durzal1/Stroke-Prediction/README.md

 Neither of these have a strong impact on stroke occurence without by themselves or with each other.
 They could still have a strong impact when combined with other variables not explored in these graphs.

+Lastly, there is the StrokeML model itself.
+This model first reads in the data from the csv, splits it into the appriopriate groups(X-train, X-test, and Y-train, Y-test), and normalizes the data so that all of the values lie between 0 and 1.
+Then the model was created and ran.
+The model constitutes three internal layers of 100 nodes each ran for 200 generations.
+For each layer, we used the sigmoid function because this yieled the best results.
+The sigmoid function likely works so well because of its outlier-resistant nature as well as its strictly positive output.
+Once the model was trained, it's accuracy is tested.
+This was done by giving the model each subject from the test data and placing them into the appropriate group of 0-5%, 5-10%, 10-15%, 15-20%, or 20-100% predicted chance of stroke.
+Once these groups were fully filled, their average predicted chance was calculated and compared to the actual percentage of strokes that occured in the group.
+The best models achieved less than 20% errors for all of the groups.